A topological mechanism for robust and efficient global oscillations in biological networks: Acknowledgement

 \section{Acknowledgement}

 We are grateful to Jordan Horowitz, David Lubensky, Jaime Agudo-Canalejo, Yuhai Tu and Michael Rust for helpful discussions.
 In addition, we thank Pankaj Mehta, Peter Wolynes, Ulrich Schwarz and Oleg Igoshin for their thoughtful comments.
+C.Z. and E.T. acknowledge support from NSF CAREER Award (DMR-2238667) and E.T. acknowledges support from the NSF Center for Theoretical Biological Physics (PHY-2019745).